Prism Executive Recruitment: Management Consultancy Salary Review 2023

-In Q1 2023 we undertook our annual review of UK Management Consultancy salaries.
-This was compiled using a variety of sources including our clients, candidates and other recruiters, as well as additional information both private and published.
+In February 2024 we undertook our annual review of UK Management Consultancy salaries.
+This was compiled using a variety of sources including our clients, candidates and other recruiters, as well as additional information, both private and published.

-Our experience is that in 2022 and into 2023 candidate aspirations around a salary AND grade rise on moving jobs have been bullish, especially at junior and mid-tier levels.
-A pay/grade increase is much more often mentioned as a key requirement in the next role than in the past.
+Our experience is that in 2022 and into 2023 candidate aspirations around a salary AND grade rise on moving jobs were bullish, especially at junior and mid-tier levels.
+A pay/grade increase was much more often mentioned as a key requirement in the next role than in the past.

-There remains a confusingly wide range of salaries at any given grade with top packages typically mainly to be found in the “Big 4” and other brand name advisory and strategy firms.
+There remains a confusingly broad range of salaries at any given grade with top packages typically mainly to be found in the “Big 4” and other brand name advisory and strategy firms.
+This range has, if anything, increased and we often encounter consultants with widely different levels of experience and at different grades earning the same salaries.

 The table below summarises our findings for management consultant salaries: